scotty-c/kubernetes-security-workshop/securing-our-pods/securing.md

           readOnlyRootFilesystem: true
 EOF
 ```
+We will now try to modify the `index.html` file again as we did before.
+Could you modify it ?
+Now run `whoami` do you see the issue still?
+Lets clean up again with `kubectl delete deployments.apps webapp-deployment`

 ### Disable privilege escalation

+In my opinion you should have this setting on every deployment or pod.
+I cant think of a reason that your application would
+need to escalate privilege.

+Now lets deploy our application again

 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2